-Kristen Bass is a doctoral student in the Department of Sociology at the University of Toronto.
+Kristen Bass is a doctoral candidate in the Department of Sociology at the University of Toronto.

 Research: